IBM/CAST/docs/source/csmdb/csm_db_history_delete_sh.rst

 Using csm_db_history_delete.sh
 ==============================

-This section describes the deletion process associated with the CSM DB :ref:`history tables <history_tables>`.
-If ran alone it will delete all history tables including the :ref:`csm_event_action table <csm_ras_event_action>`, which are apart of the CSM DB or specifies DB (in quiet mode: no screen results output) which contains an archive history time stamp.
+This section describes the deletion process associated with the CSM Database :ref:`history tables <history_tables>`.
+If run alone it will delete all history tables including the :ref:`csm_event_action table <csm_ras_event_action>`,  which contain a non-null archive history timestamp.

 Usage Overview
 --------------